 However, it should be remembered that the pantomogram is not a real picture of the area under study.
 It is enlarged by about 15 percent so that some areas may not be captured in the panoramic picture.

-RVG, or radiovisiography, is an intraoral X-ray image that is captured in digital form.
+RVG, or radiovisiography, is an intraoral X-ray image that is recorded in a digital form.
 It is one of the most modern methods of taking pictures, thanks to which the dentist can easily obtain material for the analysis of the presence of diseases and the specificity of the patient’s bite.
 The panoramic RVG picture is more accurate than the picture on film, it lasts only a few seconds, and the picture can be accurately analyzed on the computer screen at any angle.

 Detailed examination with photographic and written documentation about the condition of the oral cavity.intraoral image.